Skye’s The Limit, Directed by James Appleton Photography

 The Award-Winning “Skye’s The Limit” documents one woman’s solo circumnavigation of the Isle of Skye, Scotland, on a Stand up Paddleboard.
 The adventure serves to highlight the effects of plastic pollution on even stunning, remote and wild places such as this, and brings positive and engaging solutions to the issue.
 The film follows Cal Major’s epic and dramatic ocean voyage, vulnerable to Scotland’s famous winds, waves and tidal races, alone.
 Featuring beautiful scenery, wildlife, farm animals and Tunnocks teacakes.

-You can watch the full film here: Skye’s The Limit full film.
+You can watch the full film here.

 The idea behind Skye’s The Limit is to document Cal’s voyage, but also to capture the audience’s attention and divert it towards the harm that plastic pollution is causing to our beloved UK shores, even in a place as beautiful as the Isle of Skye.
 The film brings positive and simple solutions to the issue of excessive single use plastic consumption in an inspiring, engaging, empowering and often light-hearted way.